MartinMirza/OctoEngine/README.md

 # OctoEngine
-Simple game engine that is being developed as a learning project.
+Simple game engine build on top of SDL2 that is being developed as a learning project.

+Dependencies:

+spdlog
+SDL2